Dick Clement

-Dick Clement (born 5 September 1937) is a retired English writer, director and producer.
+Dick Clement (born 5 September 1937) is an English writer, director and producer.
 He became known for his writing partnership with Ian La Frenais for television series including The Likely Lads, Whatever Happened to the Likely Lads?, Porridge, Lovejoy and Auf Wiedersehen, Pet.

 Early life

 Born in Westcliff-on-Sea, Essex, England, Clement was educated at Bishop's Stortford College, and then spent a year in the US on an exchange visit.
 Upon his return, he completed his National Service with the Royal Air Force.

 He then joined the BBC as a studio manager and started writing scripts and comedy sketches.

 Writing partnership with Ian La Frenais

 Dick Clement and Ian La Frenais have enjoyed a long and successful career embracing films, television and theatre.
 Their partnership began in the mid-1960s with The Likely Lads, and by the end of the decade they had also written three feature films: The Jokers, Otley, (directed by Clement) and Hannibal Brooks.
 Clement also directed the BBC sketch show Not Only...
 But Also, which starred Peter Cook and Dudley Moore, and, for the big screen, Iris Murdoch's A Severed Head.

 In the early 1970s, two other features were scripted by Clement and La Frenais: Villain, starring Richard Burton, and Catch Me a Spy, starring Kirk Douglas.
 In this same period, they created their award-winning series Whatever Happened to the Likely Lads?, followed by Porridge, Thick as Thieves and a spin-off from Porridge, Going Straight.
 There were big screen versions of both The Likely Lads and Porridge, the latter directed by Clement, and a 'rockumentary', To Russia With Elton, in 1979.

 During the same period, they adapted Keith Waterhouse's Billy Liar into the stage musical Billy, starring Michael Crawford, which ran at London's Drury Lane Theatre for two and a half years.
 By this time they were living in California, where they wrote the American version of Porridge, On the Rocks, and the feature film, The Prisoner of Zenda, starring Peter Sellers.

 In the 1980s, Clement directed John Wells's hit stage play Anyone For Denis?
 He directed the films Bullshot and Water, which were produced by his writing partner La Frenais.
 The pair also scripted the latter film, and contributed extensive, uncredited writing work on the unofficial James Bond movie Never Say Never Again.
 In 1987, they wrote and produced Vice Versa.
 Their television work at the time included the ITV series Auf Wiedersehen, Pet, voted ITV's Favourite TV Programme of all Time in a Radio Times readers' poll to celebrate the 60th anniversary of the station.